 Here are points to consider as you think about insuring your business:

 - ERISA requires fidelity bonds for the benefit of the retirement plan or plan beneficiaries who may be harmed by dishonest administrators or trustees.
 But this type of insurance does not protect administrators or trustees themselves.
 Your business could still be subject to costly litigation.

 - You can purchase fiduciary liability insurance as a separate policy.
 In most cases, though, it is offered as a rider on policies that cover employment practices and director and officer liability.

 - The best fiduciary liability insurance policy is generally one with the broadest possible statement of coverage.
 This is because ERISA’s definition of a fiduciary is functional and covers anyone who acts in a fiduciary role, no matter his or her title.
 The people on your team who select retirement plan investments, for example, are fiduciaries, even if they haven’t formally been assigned that duty.

 - Fiduciary liability insurance is not mandatory.
 Your company may pay premiums for years and never need to take advantage of the coverage.
 The decision to purchase a policy comes down to weighing the cost against the risks posed by complex regulations, litigation, and steep prices.

 With so much at stake, fiduciary liability insurance is often the wisest way to limit potential liability.
-FJY Financial can help you decide if this protection makes sense for your business.
+While we do not offer this insurance as a product, FJY Financial can help you decide if this protection makes sense for your business.

 Contact us for more information.
 We’re happy to hear from you.